Asian benchmarks mixed as markets eye COVID, inflation risks

 TOKYO (AP) — Asian shares were mixed in Monday trading as momentum faded from last week’s rally on Wall Street amid varied sentiments about coronavirus restrictions easing in China and global interest rate increases.

-Benchmarks fell in Japan and South Korea, while rising in China.
+Benchmarks fell in Japan, Australia and South Korea, while rising in Hong Kong but being little changed in Shanghai.
 Analysts say some investors are being cheered by signs inflation is abating in the U.S. earlier than initially thought, while they warn factors remain that could refuel inflation, including geopolitical risks.

 “But it is far too hasty to declare a decisive conclusion to inflation risks,” said Venkateswaran Lavanya at Mizuho Bank.